FiB3/ssjs-vsc/README.md

 Prerequisites:
 - Server-to-Server API Integration Installed package.
 This will later provide access to automations and assets.
-- NGROK or similar service to allow SFMC to access your local computer - don't forget to get a publically accessible URL.
+- Tunneling tool (NGROK, Expose, Cloudflare tunnels/Loophole) to allow SFMC to access your local computer - don't forget to get a publically accessible URL.
+BEWARE: some of the services (including NGROK) cannot be used freely for commercial purposes.
+Some of these even have VS Code extensions.
 - Project is always created in a new folder.

 1) Open your project folder.